-- We prefer to have minimum 2 clients and maximum 15 on each team because it can be better controlled, delivering of good services and good taking care of clients.
-But if anybody wants to do private trek on his/her own, we can organize such trek as well.
+- We prefer to have a minimum of 2 clients and a maximum of 15 on each team because it can be better controlled, delivering good services and good taking care of clients.
+But if anybody wants to do a private trek on his/her own, we can organize such trek as well.

-Do I need any previous experiences to participate this climbing trip?
+Do I need any previous experiences to participate in this climbing trip?